 Emperor Caracalla, son of Septimius Severus, built large baths for the legionaries staying at Castra Albana to gain their favour as he had killed his brother Geta and feared their reaction.
 Imposing walls (in part incorporated into later buildings) are still visible at the lower end of the town, while a large cistern at its upper end provided a regular supply of water.
 Caracalla is best known for the baths he built in Rome.

 Towards the end of the Ist century AD Emperor Domitian built a large villa on the site of today's Castelgandolfo; the main building was surrounded by a very large estate which reached Albano.
-In the woods of his estate the emperor built a series of small buildings which included a circular nymphaeum which was eventually incorporated into Castra Albana and utilized as part of the Thermae Parvae (small baths).
-Similar to the Pantheon the ancient building was turned into a church named Santa Maria della Rotonda because of its shape.
+In the woods of his estate the Emperor built a series of small buildings which included a circular nymphaeum (monumental fountain) or temple which was eventually incorporated into Castra Albana and utilized as part of Thermae Parvae (small baths).
+Similar to the Pantheon, the ancient building was turned into a church named Santa Maria della Rotonda because of its shape.